 - Have significant developmental delay, brain damage or retardation

-- Have serious and uncontrollable fits of physical outrage/anger/aggression
+- Have uncontrollable fits of anger leading to someone being hurt

-- Are violent, or who have been convicted of violence or arson
+- Have been convicted of violent lawbreaking or arson

 - Have a significant or communicable health condition or illness requiring ongoing care